cherry4268/Capstone/README.md

 This project develops a predictive model for individual cost of living by analyzing key expense categories including housing, transportation, grocery, and a few insurance costs.
 The analysis uses multi-variable techniques to understand how different factors contribute to living expenses across different regions in the United States.

 ## Project Objectives
-- Develop predictive models for cost of living expenses
+- Develop predictive models for cost of living expenses - based on years 2015-2022
 - Analyze regional and geographic trends in living costs
 - Create Benchmarks for location-based decision-making
 - Heatmap interactive display